antoninsch/antoninsch/README.md

 Currently :
   - 🌳 Working on something cool!
   - 👾 CS student at EPITA
-  - 📖 Ask me something not too hard
+  - 📖 Everything is a string